 At the pinnacle of the pyramid is the United States Constitution.
 Every statement of tax law below the Constitution must be consistent with it.
-Immediately below the Constitution is the Internal Revenue Code. enacted pursuant to the lawmaking authority of Congress.
-Courts construe may provisions of the Code.
-Depending on the level of the court and the geographic area (i.e., federal circuit) subject to its rulings, those
+Immediately below the

 Enforcement of the Tax Laws and Court Review: The IRS, a part of the Department of the Treasury, enforces the federal tax code.
 It follows various procedures in examining tax returns - and we leave that to a course on tax practice and procedure or to a tax clinic.
 When it is time to go to court because there is no resolution of a problem, a taxpayer has three choices: